-Bret Winterle’s well-rounded practice focuses on patent litigation, with additional focuses on intellectual property counseling, negotiating complex IP agreements, performing portfolio assessments and guidance, as well as conducting post-grant proceedings before the Patent Trial and Appeal Board and Section 337 proceedings before the U.S. International Trade Commission.
+Bret Winterle’s well-rounded practice focuses on patent litigation, with additional focuses on intellectual property counseling, negotiating complex IP agreements, performing portfolio assessments and guidance, and conducting post-grant proceedings before the Patent Trial and Appeal Board and Section 337 proceedings before the U.S. International Trade Commission.

 While focusing intently on clients' business interests and goals, Bret stays abreast of industry trends and developments by regularly attending industry conferences and trade shows, and is always looking for ways to add value, depth, and understanding to his advice.
 Bret has presented multiple times at IPO Annual Meetings and conferences and has been named a Super Lawyers "Rising Star."